kiffybobb/kiffybobb.github.io/netcheck.md

 ```

 All the above script is basically doing is making sure there is an internet connection, then running speedtest-cli and copying information from the shell output.
-Then I have to trawl through the output and save the correct little chunks of information I want into some variables I have created.
-Then I write those little chunks of information (like download speed, upload speed, distance to sever etc.) to a CSV file for later scrutiny.
+Then it trawls through the output and saves the information I want into some variables.
+Then it writes those variables (like download speed, upload speed, distance to sever etc.) to a CSV file for later scrutiny.

 ## Running the script automatically
 To run the script in the background automatically, I needed to create a **cronjob**, which is an automated task in a UNIX environment (the operating system used by the raspberry pi).
+This is also called a *scheduled task* in a Windows environment.
 From the command line I can run:
 ```bash
 crontab -e
 ```
-This allows me to edit the crontable(?).
+This allows me to edit the crontable.
 Then it is just a matter of adding the following:

 ```bash
 8,38 * * * * /usr/bin/python3 /home/pi/Python/netcheck/netcheck.py > /home/pi/logs/cronlog.log 2>&1